dusanmsk/studer/grafana/README.md

 # Logger for studer

 This docker-compose suite is used to collect data from Studer.
+Destinations where data are written are:
+- InfluxDB
+- MQTT broker
-Destination should be Influx/Grafana (bundled), MQTT broker or anyhting that listens for UDP packets (for example Loxone miniserver).
+- UDP listener packets (for example Loxone miniserver)

+Logger is bundled with influxdb/grafana and pre-configured to run without any additional setup when no other transports are required.

 ## How to setup